Anmol-Ghadia/YetAnotherECommerceSite/README.md

         }
     }
     ```
-    returns all the product details as outlined by the schema
+    returns all the product details as outlined by the schema, with `status code: 200`
     Can raise:
     1. `Type Error` due to incorrect id
     1. `Bound Error`, id parameter does not adhere to constraints